Treescrub/Spedran/README.md

 ## Quick Start

+Here's a very simple example on how to use Spedran.

 ```java
 public class GetUserName {

   public static void main(String[] args) {
     // Get a user with an ID
     User user = Spedran.getUser("zx721w08").join();